-Our diagnosis is made on recommended international standards such as Diagnostic and Statistical Manual (DSM)-5 or ICD-11 which are followed worldwide.
-We follow robust assessment guidelines which are NICE (National Institute of clinical Excellence) compliant and or meet the gold standard guidelines.
-There is no reason why our diagnosis would not be accepted not only in UK but also worldwide.
+Our diagnosis is based on international standards such as the Diagnostic and Statistical Manual (DSM)-5 or ICD-11 which are followed worldwide.
+We follow robust assessment guidelines which are based on NICE * (National Institute of Clinical Excellence) guidelines followed by the NHS.
+We are happy to work collaboratively with the NHS and primary care such as your GP.

-We get requests for assessments from all parts of UK.
-We have undertaken assessments for children resident in Bedfordshire, Buckinghamshire, Derbyshire, East Sussex and Lincolnshire in addition to Hertfordshire without any problems.
-Some of our clinicians have worked across many counties in UK.
+We get requests for assessments from all parts of UK and have undertaken assessments for children resident in

 Following cost applies to self-paying parents/carers